Hate crime charges filed in Puerto Rico transgender killing

 “At last, justice is starting to be served for Alexa,” said the Broad Committee for the Pursuit of Equity, a local human rights group.
 “The assassins killed Alexa, but a lot of people contributed by pointing her out, persecuting her and executing her.”

-No one has been charged in the killing of Negrón, whose body was found in the northern town of Toa Baja.
+No one has been charged in the killing of Negrón Luciano, whose body was found in the northern town of Toa Baja.

 She was one of six transgender people killed in the U.S. territory last year.